OrlandoPM1410/soc-blue-team-labs/README.md

 - Networking:
   - Host-Only (192.168.171.0/24) → internal attack simulation
   - NAT → internet access for updates and tools

+## Architectural Decision: SIEM Deployment Model

+In this laboratory environment, Splunk is installed on the same Windows machine that acts as the monitored endpoint.

+### Rationale (Lab Context)

+For a personal SOC laboratory, this approach is:

+- ✔ Resource-efficient (fewer virtual machines required)
+- ✔ Simpler to manage
+- ✔ Easier to maintain and troubleshoot
+- ✔ Suitable for endpoint-focused detection development

+### Real-World Considerations

+In enterprise environments, SIEM solutions are typically deployed on:

+- Dedicated servers
+- Distributed architectures
+- Separate ingestion and search heads

+This lab prioritizes reproducibility and hardware efficiency while maintaining detection engineering realism.

 ## Disclaimer